SENTENCES

 (shows surprise and wonder)

 Father: It is a king cobra.
-King cobras have magnificent hoods.
+King cobras have magnificent

 (gives information in a statement)